Table of Contents Show

 Sometimes referred to as the Hamptons Style, coastal is an iconic style that you’ll see all across the famous beachside area.
-Its main features are cool neutral shades paired with blues and greens, white or beige furnishings, and the use of wooden elements and large airy spaces.
+Its main features are cool neutral shades paired with blues and greens, white or beige furnishings, wooden elements, and large airy spaces.
 It’s an excellent style for creating a home that feels relaxing and comfortable.

 Hollywood RegencyHollywood Regency

 Also known as Hollywood Glam, Hollywood Regency is a throwback to the golden age of cinema when many stars had their homes decorated in this style.
 In some way, it’s a sort of grown-up art deco that tries to separate itself from the Roaring Twenties.
 Homes in this style tend to be incredibly wealthy with plush furnishings and a bold color palate.

 As a style choice, it’s a great way to make a statement about yourself.
 It’s got a certain energy and vibrance that you won’t find with other styles.

 Highly popular, Scandinavian interior design has effectively conquered the world and continues to spread every year.
 It’s a style that focuses on simplicity, functionality, and the use of natural materials.
-It often gets confused with minimalism, which it most definitely isn’t.
+Unfortunately, it often gets confused with minimalism, which it most definitely isn’t.
 That said, they share similarities, such as focusing on simple furnishings and large airy spaces.

 Homes in this style often feature a mix of natural materials and modern furnishings and usually concentrate on asymmetry.
 What sets it apart, though, is its focus on organic shapes and textures.
 Think of it as minimalism with a more natural face.

-If other styles are noteworthy for being somewhat formulaic and ‘by-the-books,’ then bohemian, or Boho is the total antithesis of that.
-This fuss-free style prides itself on being unconventional, distinctive, and lively in its approach to interior design.
+If other styles are noteworthy for being somewhat formulaic and ‘by-the-books,’ then bohemian or Boho is the antithesis of that.
+Instead, this fuss-free style prides itself on being unconventional, distinctive, and lively in its approach to interior design.
 At its heart is a focus on creating a space that feels interesting, multi-layered, and has a story to tell.